-In 2012, Kelly led the team to an overall record of 11-8 including a six-game winning streak between late-September and mid-October outscoring opponents 29-16.
-During the stretch Manhattanville won three straight overtime victories over Misericordia, Hartwick and Wilkes all on game-winners by junior Amanda DeChent.
-The junior finished with one of the greatest season's in program history after recording single-season records for points with 73, goals with 30 and game-winning tallies with seven.
+In 2012, Kelly led the team to an overall record of 11-8, including a six-game winning streak between late-September and mid-October that saw the team outscore its opponents 29-16.
+During the stretch Manhattanville won three straight overtime victories, all on game-winners by junior Amanda DeChent.
+The junior finished with the best individual season in program history, recording new school and Freedom Conference single-season records with 30 goals and 73 points in addition to a school-record seven game-winning tallies.

 After the conclusion of the season, DeChent was named the team's first-ever NFHCA first-team All-American, after also being named the Freedom Conference Player of the Year.
-DeChent along with teammates Melissa Goncalves and Kayla Meenan were also named to the Freedom All-Conference Team at the end of the year.
+DeChent also joined teammates Melissa Goncalves and Kayla Meenan on the All-Freedom Conference teams.